LimitPoint/TimeWarp/README.md

 3. **destination: String** - The path of the scaled video file.

-4. **integrator: Closure** - The variable scale factor function - that is often provided as a definite intergral, but need not be (see example below).
+4. **integrator: Closure** - The variable time scaling function, often provided as a definite integral, whose value specifies the scale factor at that time.

 5. **progres: Closures** - A handler that is periodically executed to send progress images and values.

 6. **completion: Closure** - A handler that is executed when the operation has completed to send a message of success or not.

+The integrator need not be a definite intergral.
+When it is a definite intergral the interpretation is that the integrand specifies the instantaeous scale factor at every time in the video to be scaled.

 Example usage is provided in the code.
 Look in ScaleVideoApp.swift and uncomment the code in `init()`: